What'sNEW

 We compiled 9,495 protein coding genes that were identified as horizontally transferred ...from bacteria, fungi, archaea and protists to metazoans.

-It was a meticulous, unusual, word-search project.
+It was a meticulous, unusual, word-search-based project.

 Geobiology is "how Earth and life interact," says Andy Knoll, a founder of the field.
 His newest offering could serve as a textbook for the subject — there's that much information in it.
 But it is much more enjoyable than a textbook, because it includes lots of his personal reflections, experiences and interactions with colleagues.
 One early reader suggested it be published as a memoir.

 Knoll begins by discussing the principal elements of life, and how they cycle through our world.
 Carbon is first, then Nitrogen and Phosphorus.
 Their "cycles" are complex, interwoven and worth knowing.
 To follow along, I occasionally got out Theodore Gray's The Elements.
 You don't have to.
 His analysis of Oxygen waits until Chapter 8, following his discussion of the origin-of-life.
 "Where did the first organisms come from?" he sensibly asks.
 Yet he does not mention panspermia, and the word is not listed in the index.
 Similarly, in noting that "amino acids have been detected in carbonaceous meteorites and even in interstellar space," he cites this as evidence that they can be made non-biologically.
-But there is a significant body of evidence suggesting that prebiotics in space are actually postbiotic.
+But there is a significant body of evidence suggesting that purported prebiotics in space are actually postbiotic.
 The ones in chondrites typically carry remnants of life's chirality.
 Knoll's usual rigor, investigative zeal and open-mindedness seem absent on this subject.
 Of course, I am presumptuous to criticize anything from a scientist of his stature.
 One of geobiology's advantages is its applicability to other planets and moons.
 Knoll is skeptical about life on Mars, okay.
 But I would love to hear his speculations about Titan, which he says is "perhaps the most interesting body in the solar system, save for Earth itself."
 It has an atmosphere about as thick as ours, dominated by Nitrogen, like ours, and it has abundant methane.
 I wonder if a story including life might explain Titan's environment.
 If geology, mineralogy, Gaia, climate change, ocean chemistry, Mars exploration, plate tectonics, volcanoes, history of life, and history of Earth interest you, you could learn a lot from Andy Knoll, and enjoy doing it.
 I know I did.

 One way to investigate the opening question is to reconstruct the history of evolution with genomic sequences.
 The nucleotide sequence for a new genetic program should have predecessors.
 Can they be found?
 What story do they tell?
 This approach is rigorously pursued in open-access studies by two internatonal teams scrutinizing the rapid evolution of yeast "point" centromeres.
 A centromere is the segment of DNA that holds a pair of chromatids together and allows them to be pulled apart for reproduction.
 This function is unchanged in the course of the studies, so the evolved genetic programming is not overtly "new."
 Still, the observed genetic rearrangenments deserve attention.
 Adele Marston provides a helpful introduction to the subject: